 Directions

-Poke holes all through the cake on the top
+Poke holes using the end of a rounded wooden spoon or something equivalent all through the cake on the top.

 Pour your mixed Coco Lopez all on the top so it soaks into the holes